Ashutoshjha001/bcgen/README.md

-# bcgen
+                                                    BackGround Generator
                            Playing with the diffrent color in the property of Linear gradient😄😄😄😄😄😄